lab-antwerp-1/home/vocabulary/javascript/vartypes.md

 ### let

 > let was introduced in 2015 with the 6th edition of ESMAScript (ES6 for short).
-> unlike var it is object scoped and therefore prefered by developers today
+> unlike var it is block scoped and therefore prefered by developers today

 ### const